-I sat here this morning with my brain on overdrive, going through all the many things I have to get done.
+I sat here this morning with my brain on overdrive, going through my virtual TO DO list in my head, thinking of all the many things I have to get done.

 To remember everything that needs doing is a feat in itself, and having ad hoc lists won’t help anyone as they are likely to get lost and things missed anyway.

 Whats needed is a fail safe plan to get things done in a timely and organised and STRESS FREE way.

 The absolute best thing I can suggest for you is to have somewhere to place everything that you have to do, so that you can really prioritise and scrutinise it without it taking over your life.

 If you continue down the path of doing what needs to be done at that specific time, then you may never make it towards your goals, and will feel that you are working hard for nothing.

 Thats where a MASTER TO DO list comes in.

 Many people write a TO DO list each day, week or month, or even one for work, one for home etc… but find that these can be very ineffective at getting the job done.

 Its almost as if you think to yourself that if you write on todays TO DO list a list of items, that it will all definitely happen today.
 Not so.